ReDI-School/intro-java/lesson4/index.md

 has_children: true
 ---

-# Input and Control Flow
+# Input and Decision Statements

 The main purpose of a program is reading some input, processing this input and returning the results of the processed steps.

 Until now we mainly focused on the output (printing some text to the screen).

-E.g.:
+Example:

 ```java
     System.out.println("Hello world!");